 Undiagnosed or Untreated Gender Dysphoria

-The goal is not to change how the person feels about his or her gender.
-Instead, the goal is to deal with the distress that may come with those feelings.
+The goal is not to change how the person feels about their gender.
+Instead, treatment is to address their distress and other emotional harm.

-Beyond talk therapy, many people choose to take at least some steps to bring their physical appearance in line with how they feel inside.
-They might change the way they dress or go by a different name.
-They may also take medicine or have surgery to change their appearance.
+“Talk” therapy with a psychologist or psychiatrist is for a key part of treatment for gender dysphoria.
+Many people also decide to take at least some steps to bring their physical appearance in line with how they feel inside.
+They might change the way they dress or pick a different name.
+They may also take hormones and other medication or have surgery.
 Treatments include:

-So how do parents know if they should let their son carry a girls' lunchbox or let their daughter wear boys' clothes?
 Experts advise that you take the lead from your child.
-Let your child be who he or she is, and get help if you or your child needs it.
+Let your child be who they are, and get help if you or your child needs it.

-If gender dysphoria continues past puberty, studies show that the young person will likely continue to feel that way.
-For people who feel long-term that their body does not match their internal sense of gender, it is not a choice.
-It is a burden they didn't choose, and they need professional and social support.
+If gender dysphoria goes past puberty, studies show that the young person will likely continue to feel that way.
+For them, their internal sense of gender is not a choice.
+It is who they are, and they need professional and social support.